cguzman-dorsolab/ChIPSeq-Analysis/Step2.0-Calling-Peaks.md

 ###Calling Peaks

 Please make sure your directory is set to ~/code/snRNP/tools or else command line functions will not work.
-This can be done via the 'cd' command.
+This can be done via the 'cd' command in terminal.

 1. *macs2 -t markoutputfromstep1.sam -c markcontroloutputfromstep1.sam -f SAM -g hs -n outputname -B*
     1. The -n outputname tells macs2 what you want the output files to be named.
 This can be whatever you want.
 Files will be output in whatever directory you;re in when you run this command.